1.2 Overview of the US Electric Power Grid

 A good source where you can start looking at some electricity data in the U.S. is the State Electricity Profiles article also from EIA.

 As you read the Electricity Explained article, here are a few things to keep in mind:

 - There is a big difference in the types of power plants that we have and how we use them to generate electricity.
-For example, more than 40% of our electric generation capacity is in natural gas, but only around 30% of the electricity we use comes from natural gas.
+For example, more than 40% of our electric generation capacity is in natural gas, but less than 40% of the electricity we use comes from natural gas.

 - There are three major portions of the electricity supply chain: Generation, Transmission (high voltage power lines that move electricity over many miles), and Distribution (low voltage power lines for local delivery of electricity).